rachelelle/rachelelle.github.io/_posts/2016-05-06-smartbrush.markdown

 ---

 <section>
-  Our team of four developed an Android mobile and smartwatch application for <a href="http://teaching.paulos.net/cs160_SP2016/" target="_blank">CS 160: User Interface Design</a> with a focus on building healthcare apps.
+  Our team of four developed an Android mobile and smartwatch application for <a href="http://teaching.paulos.net/cs160_SP2016/" target="_blank">CS 160: User Interface Design</a>, its final project focusing on building healthcare apps.
 We created SmartBrush, a dental hygiene app that motivates teens and young adults to develop proper dental hygiene habits through social competition.
 View the full detailed report <a href="/files/SmartBrushFinalReport.pdf" target="_blank">here</a>.
 </section>

 <div class="row">